Research Foundation

 Platform confirmation

-Microsoft has publicly confirmed that structured data (schema markup) helps its systems interpret web content, supporting the role of structured signals in AI processing.
+Microsoft has publicly confirmed that structured data (schema markup) helps its systems interpret web content, supporting the role of structured signals in upstream AI processing (crawlability, entity recognition, knowledge graph inclusion).
+See also: What the evidence says doesn't directly drive citations.

 What this means